-Political parties cannot evade public scrutiny as they are essentially public bodies
+Political parties cannot evade public scrutiny as they are essentially public bodies11 Apr, 2014

 At a seminar organised by the department of communication of Osmania University at Hyderabad, Madabhushi Sridhar, the Information Commissioner at Central Information Commission (CIC) said that the political parties cannot means evade public scrutiny as they are essentially public bodies.
 He said “The Congress, BJP, CPI, NCP, CPM and BSP - whom we have asked to appoint public information officers - have replied in unison that they need not divulge information to the public as they are not public bodies.
 If a political party is not a public body, then is it a private, family-run organisation?
 How absurd is this?